 Signing up to Codemagic

-You can sign up to Codemagic using a GitHub, GitLab or Bitbucket account and then add apps from any self-hosted or cloud-based Git repository, see Adding repositories.
+You can sign up to Codemagic using a GitHub, Bitbucket or GitLab account or a regular email address.
+After signup, you can add apps from any self-hosted or cloud-based Git repository, see Adding repositories.

 Organizations can restrict access to third-party OAuth applications.
 As a member, you can request that organization admins authorize the application for use in that organization.